 …In fact, if we had known how long this would take, and how large this would all become, we probably never would have started.

 …Don’t worry though.
-We break everything down by what you need to know at each stage of the recuriting process to make sure you don’t get overwhelmed.
+We break everything down by what you need to know at each stage of the recruiting process to make sure you don’t get overwhelmed.

 While creating all of this has taken us many months, we believe that it has all been worth it, because…

-There is no better place to begin your career than in S&T and what we’ve created here will put you in the best position to succeed…
+There is no better place to begin your career than in sales and trading and what we’ve created here will put you in the best position to succeed…

-Let’s be honest: over the past five to ten years S&T has gotten a bit of a bad rap.
-From new regulations to encroaching technology, people on the outside of S&T have become more bearish on it.
+Let’s be honest: over the past five to ten years sales and trading has gotten a bit of a bad rap.
+From new regulations to encroaching technology, people on the outside of sales and trading have become more bearish on it.

 The reality is that if you want to work 80-100 hours a week during your twenties – for potentially 10-20% more pay – then by all means pursue traditional M&A investment banking.